BhagyashreeBlitzy/hao-backprop-test/README.md

 # hao-backprop-test

-Test project for backprop integration using Python Flask.
+Test project for backprop integration using Python and Flask.
 Do not touch!

 ## Installation